Cleveland Clinic logo

 When should I see my healthcare provider?

-If you think you may have been infected, contact your provider as soon as possible for testing.
-You may be able to treat it proactively.
-If you can’t, it’s important to know that you’re contagious.
-If you’re recovering from hepatitis A infection, contact your provider if you feel like your symptoms aren’t improving.
+If you think you may have a hepatitis A infection, contact a provider as soon as possible for testing.
+If you’re recovering from the infection, contact your provider if your symptoms get worse or aren’t improving.
+They’ll figure out the next step in your treatment.

 Outlook / Prognosis